pyOpenSci/pyopensci.github.io/_posts/2024-05-23-pyos-call-for-editors.md

 ---
 ## Join the pyOpenSci Editorial Board
 ### We're currently in need of editors with domain expertise in climatology and/or energy, and also accepting applications from all scientific domains
 Thanks to the efforts of our incredible team of volunteers, pyOpenSci is growing!
 As a result, we're currently seeing a large number of package submissions to [our open peer review process](https://www.pyopensci.org/about-peer-review/index.html).
-In order to continue supporting scientists in the development of open source scientific software, we're looking to add volunteers to our Editorial Board.
+In order to continue supporting scientists in the development of open source scientific software, we're looking to add volunteer editors to our Editorial Board.

 > Learn more about the Volunteer Editor role in our [Editor Guide](https://www.pyopensci.org/software-peer-review/how-to/editors-guide.html).

+The pyOpenSci Editorial Board is comprised of a diverse group of volunteers.
+As an editor, you join a diverse group of volunteers who care deeply about supporting the scientific Python software that scientists need to do their science.
+You will lead 2--4 package reviews a year, and the typical amount of time per review is anywhere from 1--3 hours a week.
+You may, however, spend a bit more time upfront finding reviewers, which is normally the trickiest part.

-The pyOpenSci Editorial Board is comprised of a diverse group of volunteers, with each editor being responsible for the following tasks:
+As an editor, you are responsible for the following tasks:

 * Finding reviewers from diverse backgrounds who have a mixture of scientific domain and Python experience.
 * Overseeing the entire review process for a package ensuring it runs in a timely and efficient manner.